General Eigen AD Notes

 Normalization correction

-PyTorch and tenferro-rs both normalize eigenvectors to unit norm.
-Therefore the raw tangent must be projected back onto that gauge:
+If eigenvectors are normalized to unit norm, the raw tangent must be projected back onto that gauge:

 \dot{V} = \dot{V}_{\mathrm{raw}} - V \, \operatorname{diag}\!\left(\operatorname{Re}(V^\dagger \dot{V}_{\mathrm{raw}})\right).